MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-narrative-visual-embed-power-bi.md

 ## Get started

 Let's get started with unlocking this scenario for your organization.
-To unlocking this scenario, you must add a permission that authorizes your application to generate Copilot responses.
+To unlock this scenario, you must add a permission that authorizes your application to generate Copilot responses.

 Navigate to the Azure portal (Entra ID) and find the registered application.
-For more information on registering applications, see this documentation: (../developer/embedded/register-app?tabs=organization)).
+For more information on registering applications, see the documentation [Set up Power BI Embedded](../developer/embedded/register-app?tabs=organization).
 Entra ID is where you can set up and manage the authentication for the embedded scenario.

 Under API permissions in the left navigation, you can set up different permissions that users can access with this application.